 The person in charge of deliveries is usually called a delivery, logistics or dispatch manager.
 Delivery managers are often tasked with managing local delivery and driver operations.
 In smaller companies, they are often the middle point of contact between warehouses and those making deliveries.
-For more robust operations, orders are often programmatically processed, allowing delivery managers to focus on problem spots — like a delayed order.
+In more robust operations where orders are programmatically processed, delivery managers tend to focus on problem spots like delayed orders.

 Whether you’re a small business just getting started or a multi-national juggernaut, delivery management is all about process improvement.
 Delivery operations are constantly striving to drive down costs by completing more deliveries with fewer resources (man hours, vehicles, fuel) while still maintaining a high level of customer service.
 Delivery managers regularly leverage a number of tools and strategies for improving their metrics and scaling up their operations.